Cultural Capability Framework

 The University of Newcastle has a nationally recognised history of achievement in Aboriginal and Torres Strait Islander education and actively pursues a "whole-of university" commitment to Indigenous collaboration.

 The Indigenous Strategy and Leadership team have developed the Cultural Capability Framework 2020-2025.
 The framework has been co-designed with key stakeholders within the University and externally to progress staff from Cultural Awareness to Cultural Responsiveness.
-The framework will sit within Student Success Strategy and will align with the Indigenous Education Strategy and a new Reconciliation Action Plan (RAP) for the University.
+The Cultural Capability Framework sits within the Indigenous Education and Research Framework and aligns with the University of Newcastle Reconciliation Action Plan and Student Success Strategy.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.